samschurter/teleport-challenge/DESIGN.md

 ## Structure
 Minimum Go version will be 1.16 because that's what's installed on my machine, and Go modules will be used for dependency management.
-The overall architecture of the example program implementing the ALPS library will be 3 separate binaries.
-It could be done in one binary, with the job worker also providing the HTTPS server, and providing the CLI commands by checking to see if the job worker is already running first before launching a new worker.
+The overall architecture of the example program implementing the ALPS library will be 2 separate binaries.
+It could be done in one binary, with the job worker also providing the CLI commands by checking to see if the job worker is already running first before launching a new worker or just responding to commands.
 However, I think that designing it with this structure provides for a clean, simple implementation, provides a separation of concerns, and makes future extensibility easier.
-For example, it's likely that a feature such as scheduling jobs which occur in the future or are recurring would be developed.
-In that case, it would be best to have the job worker able to operate entirely independently of the HTTP service to isolate it from failures.

 - *pkg*
-    - *ipc*: types and methods required for inter-process communication.
     - *log*: implement a common logging interface accross all components.
 This will not be developed from scratch, just adapt the logger used in other projects
     - *alps*: library code for creating and listening to Arbitrary Linux Process Service.
 - *cmd*
     - *api*: HTTP API server using mTLS authentication with ACL authorization.
-Will communicate with the job worker via RPC.
 Authentication and authorization will be done via middleware.
 Any endpoint will return `{"status": 401, "error": "you are not authorized to perform that action"}` if the request does not have a recognized user.
         - **POST /start** starts a process and returns an ID to use for getting output and control
             - Request:
             ```json